Rafaelaoliveira-1/Rafaelaoliveira-1/README.md

 ### 💁 Who I am?
 - 🌎 I live in São Paulo/Brasil.
-- ✈️ I am bachelor in Tourism in transition .
+- ✈️ I am bachelor in Tourism in career transition.
 - 📚 I'm studying in Generation Brasil to be a FullStack Developer.
 - 💻 Studying to have more women in technology.
 - 🌻 I love nature and travel.